 Everyday Carry Items

 Garmin 935 Watch: is a do everything watch which is light enough that I don’t mind wearing it everyday.
 It has decent integration with my phone and provides every fitness and activity tracking feature I want.
 I appreciate the alert on the watch when it loses bluetooth connection with it’s paired phone that reduces the likelihood of leaving the phone behind.
 There are a number of other sport watches I would recommend if you wanted to spend less money.

 Apple iPhone 6 on Verizon.
-At some point I will switch to a new iPhone for a significantly improved camera so I don’t need to carry a second device.
+At some point I will switch to a new iPhone for a significantly improved camera.
 Apple’s iOS usability used to be superior to Android, but Android has mostly caught up except for management of audio I noted with the Pixel 2 below.
 I continue to use an iPhone because the rest of my family is in the Apple eco-system (iMessage, Photo sharing, iTunes, etc) and I like it’s more security oriented stance.
 I continue to use Verizon because I find their coverage best in the places I spend my time.
 Verizon is “overpriced”, but I value working coverage over saving money.

 Apple AirPods have decent sound quality while letting in ambiance noise providing situational awareness, stays in place during the most vigorous exercise, no wires to get tangled, has good user interface with Apple products (would be perfect if I could change volume) and ok with others, acceptable sound quality, the ear buds run 5 hour, fully recharges in 20 minutes, with a carry case which can recharge them 4-5 times.
 With Apple products they just work!
 They aren’t rated for water resistance, but after more than a year of using them while sweating heavily, rides and runs in the rain they continue to function flawlessly.